tktracker/IntuneDocs/intune/apps/vpp-apps-ios.md

         > [!NOTE]
         > Automatic app updates for Apple VPP apps will automatically update only apps deployed with **Required** install intent.
 For apps deployed with **Available** install intent, the automatic update generates a status message for the IT admin informing that a new version of the app is available.
 This status message is viewable by selecting the app, selecting Device Install Status, and checking the Status Details.

     - **I grant Microsoft permission to send both user and device information to Apple.** - You must select **I agree** to proceed.
-To review what data Microisoft sends to Apple, see [Data Intune sends to Apple](~/protect/data-intune-sends-to-apple.md).
+To review what data Microsoft sends to Apple, see [Data Intune sends to Apple](~/protect/data-intune-sends-to-apple.md).

 6. When you are done, select **Create**.
 The token is displayed in the list of tokens pane.